If gurgling pipe noises have been giving you sleepless nights, your sewer line may require more than just a DIY fix.

 What Is Pipe Relining?

-The plumber creates a new layer within the existing pipe, thereby sealing the cracks and any other structural defects.
+The plumber creates a new layer within the existing pipe, sealing the cracks and other structural defects.
 A pipe relining job also helps prevent plumbing damage from recurring.

 Pipe Relining Process

-Although the steps to relining may differ across various plumbing companies, most of them use resin to form the newer interior pipe.
-Let's take a look at how most plumbers conduct a professional pipe relining job...
+Although the steps to relining may differ across various plumbing companies, most use resin to form the newer interior pipe.
+Let’s look at how most plumbers conduct a professional pipe relining job.

 Step 1: Inspection And Measurement

-With the help of CCTV drain cameras, plumbers check the pipes and drainage system to pinpoint any cracks, blockages, and so on.
-This step is required to identify the cause and location of damage, thereby allowing experts to find the solution that works best for your pipes.
+With the help of CCTV drain cameras, plumbers check the pipes and drainage system to pinpoint any cracks, blockages, etc. This step is required to identify the cause and location of damage, allowing experts to find the solution that works best for your pipes.